Patient Chart Prayer

 Patient Chart Prayer (祈りのカルテ) is a Japanese medical mystery novel by Mikito Chinen.
 It is a series of short stories consisting of five episodes.
 It was published by Kadokawa corporation on 29 March 2018, followed by a paperback edition by Kadokawa corporation on 25 February 2021.

 A sequel, Reunion therapy of Patient Chart Prayer was published by Kadokawa corporation on 10 August 2022.

 The author, Mikito Chinen, is a novelist and a physician.
 Many of his works have medical themes, and this is one of them.

 Television dramatisation in the October 2022 season.

 Introduction

 Prayer medical charts

 Ryota Suwano, who graduated from Junseikai Medical College and entered the university's affiliated hospital as a resident, has been visiting various departments for his initial clinical training.
 One day, a female patient was brought to the emergency room with an overdose of sleeping pills.
 The name of her estranged husband was burnt into her arm....

-Renuion theraphy of prayer medical charts
+Reunion therapy of prayer medical charts

 After finishing his presentation at the Japanese Society of Internal Medicine held at the Tokyo International Forum, 30-year-old Ryota Suwano ran into Yuu Kotori, his classmate and best friend from medical school, and Mai Konnoike, a female resident at the hospital where he works, and immediately asked them to have a drink.